vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 of the Venkateśvara pressmedition) is a misreading for Saukaraka.
 Wide

-under Sükaratirtha.
+under Sūkaratirtha.
 Saurpāraka-Br.
 III, 13.
 Vide

-Sürpāraka.
+Sūrpāraka.

 POONA